DeMemeTree/erc721C/README.md

 ## Beta

+Use at your own risk.

 This code is still in beta and undergoing reviews.
-Use at your own risk.
+Ive done about 20 minutes of testing after spending like an hour writing this code.
+Currently I believe all rounding errors in refunds will go to the project that can be collected at the very end.

 ## Motivation